OpenPrinting/openprinting.github.io/_posts/2024-06-27-OpenPrinting News - June 2024.md

 We also invited Michael Sweet who will give a talk (online) about the state of the art of CUPS and PAPPL and we will run a Q&A session afterwards.

-Jiongchi Yu, GSoC contributor for USS Fuzz testing of OpenPrinting components, also wants to give a talk.
+Jiongchi Yu, GSoC contributor for OSS Fuzz testing of OpenPrinting components, also wants to give a talk.
 He also will give it online as he lives in Singapore.
 I will also try to get further GSoC contributors giving a talk.

 ## UbuCon Asia 2024 in India